 ETH Gas Tokens

-You can use Gas tokens to save yourself on fees when times are congested and prices are high.
+Another option to reduce Ethereum GAS fees are Gas tokens.
 Gas Tokens can help users save on fees by storing cheap gas in periods of inactivity, using a clever contract trick that refunds gas when freeing storage.
 The likes of decentralised exchange aggregator 1inch use a gas token called Chi Gas Token.

 Crypto Wallets with Zero Fees

 A great way to save on fees is by using wallets with zero gas fees.
 Previously these wallets included the likes of Digifox and Argent who were covering gas transactions costs themselves.
-However, unfortunately due to increased gas fees, it no longer became feasible to continue with this.
+Unfortunately, due to increased gas fees, it has no longer became feasible for wallets to continue to offer zero GAS fees.

-Blockfolio, the popular portfolio tracking app has released an update to including “Trading”.
-Giving users the ability to trade the likes of cryptocurrencies and stocks at zero fees.
-Not only that, but you’ll earn a free coin for every trade over $10.
+FTX (formally Blockfolio) the popular portfolio tracking app and exchange have released an update to include “Trading”.
+Giving users the ability to trade cryptocurrencies and stocks at zero fees.
+Not only that, but you’ll earn free tokens for every trade over $10.
+Sign-up to FTX and get your free token worth up to $10 by using FTX Referral Code: 9202836.

 Digifox, is an all-in-one finance application created by popular YouTuber Nicholas Merten (AKA DataDash).
 With DigiFox you can buy and swap crypto and send your money globally, at fees as low as $0.15.
 Plus, they have an “Earn” feature, using integrated platforms such as Celsius and Compound.
 This enables you to earn interest of between 5-9%, which is far better than any standard savings account.